ozzie-lam/rebyte-docs/agents/design-your-agent/actions/output.md

 # Output

-* The `Output` action is used to send output information to the Agent.
+* The `Output` action is used to send output information to the Tool.

-* The last action in the Agent must be an `Output` action, you can not delete it or copy it.
+* The last action in the Tool must be an `Output` action, you can not delete it or copy it.

 * The last action before the output action will give the output to the `Output` action.
 The `Output` action then give the output to agent's users or apps calling the agent.